gbdev/rgbds/README.rst

     (rgbasm -> ``src/asm/``, for example). ``src/extern/`` contains code imported from external sources.

 - ``test/`` - testing framework used to verify that changes to the code don't break or modify the behavior of RGBDS.

+- ``.clang-format`` - code style for automated formatting with |clang-format|_.
+The C code does not currently follow this style, but all C++ code should.

 3. History
 ----------